Watch CBS News

 Heat exhaustion, on the other hand, is the body's response to a loss of salt and water, usually through sweat.
 Unlike heat stroke, these symptoms include heavy sweating, as well as thirst, irritability, headache, elevated body temperature and decreased urine output.

 Health officials recommend avoiding direct sun exposure, staying in air conditioned environments and checking on neighbors who might be alone.
-They also say to wear light of loose clothing.
+They also say to wear light or loose clothing.

 Just like humans, pets can suffer heat stroke, too.
 Watch for things like heavy panting and drooling, being weak or lethargic, bright red gums and bloodshot eyes.

-Stick with the First Alert Weather team for the latest forecast and weather alerts.
+Stick with the First Alert Weather team for the forecast, live radar and weather alerts.

 View CBS News In